 Unless one takes frequent trips to India or North Africa, it can be quite difficult to get pure Amla.
-It is usually sold in the form of oil and can also be found in popular shampoos and conditioners.
+It is usually sold in oil and can also be found in popular shampoos and conditioners.
 Amla powder is also sold at most international food markets.

 What are the best Amla hair products?

-There are many amla hair products which make various claims, however, the most effective hair product will likely be a carefully formulated topical hair product containing cold-pressed amla hair oil.
+Many amla hair products make various claims.
+However, the most effective hair product will likely be a carefully formulated topical hair product containing cold-pressed amla hair oil.
 The topical application of such a product enables a more direct route to the hair follicles and scalp.